How to Make Butter

 All you need to make butter is heavy whipping cream and a mason jar.

 You can take a little break if you need to, but then keep going.
 After another 3 or 4 minutes, you’ll notice that there is liquid in the jar again.
 When this happened to me the first time, I thought that I had messed up.
-But, just keep shaking for another thirty seconds or so and then open the jar.
+Keep shaking for another thirty seconds or so and then open the jar.
 Inside, you’ll see that there is liquid (buttermilk) and a solid mass (the butter!).

 - 1 cup full-fat heavy whipping cream